zhangbsn-gt/developer.gov.sg/collections/_products/categories/productivity-tools/transcribe/features.md

 Transcribe provides attainable APIs for agency systems to incorporate speech-to-text services into their existing platforms.

 ### Secure platform
-Hosted on the Government on Commercial Cloud (GCC) and supports up to Restricted and Sensitive (Normal) data.
+Hosted on the Government on Commercial Cloud (GCC) and supports up to RESTRICTED and SENSITIVE (NORMAL) data.

 ### Live transcription and batch transcription
 Users can upload a pre-recorded audio or video file for processing.
 A transcript of audio received by a laptop microphone can also be attained instantaneously.